Causes of Ulcerative Colitis

 You’re more likely to get UC if a relative has it.
 Research has found that up to 1 out of every 4 people with the condition has a family history of inflammatory bowel disease (either UC or Crohn's disease).

 Anyone can get ulcerative colitis.
 But some groups, including white people and those of Ashkenazi Jewish descent, are at higher risk of getting UC than others.
 This also suggests a genetic connection.

 Is ulcerative colitis an autoimmune disease?
 Many scientists think so.
 Autoimmune diseases are those in which your immune system, which normally works to fight off infections, instead attacks healthy tissues in your body.

 It’s not clear exactly why this happens.
 Your immune system might mistake helpful bacteria in your gut (the type that aid digestion) for harmful bacteria that could cause infection.
 This triggers an unnecessary immune reaction that leads to the colon and rectum inflammation that causes symptoms of ulcerative colitis.

 Or a bacterial or viral infection might have triggered your immune system, but for some reason, your immune response didn’t stop once the infection was gone.

 A germ, like a virus in your environment, might raise your chances of getting ulcerative colitis.

 A few other things could be related to the cause or might trigger a flare-up:

 - Some kinds of food

-If someone in your family has ulcerative colitis, you’re more likely to get it, too.
-But only 20% of people with the disease also have a close relative with it.
+If someone in your family has UC, you’re more likely to get it, too.
+But the majority of people with the disease don’t have a family history of it.